linuxserver/docker-rdesktop/README.md

 We automatically add the necessary environment variable that will utilise all the features available on a GPU on the host.
 Once nvidia-docker is installed on your host you will need to re/create the docker container with the nvidia container runtime `--runtime=nvidia` and add an environment variable `-e NVIDIA_VISIBLE_DEVICES=all` (can also be set to a specific gpu's UUID, this can be discovered by running `nvidia-smi --query-gpu=gpu_name,gpu_uuid --format=csv` ).
 NVIDIA automatically mounts the GPU and drivers from your host into the container.

+### Arm Devices

+Best effort is made to install tools to allow mounting in /dev/dri on Arm devices.
+In most cases if /dev/dri exists on the host it should just work.
+If running a Raspberry Pi 4 be sure to enable `dtoverlay=vc4-fkms-v3d` in your usercfg.txt.

 ## Usage

 Here are some example snippets to help you get started creating a container.